jbccollins/bungie-api-ts-no-const-enum/README.md

 # IMPORTANT: READ THIS FIRST, YES.
 YOU!

-This project is a fork of [bungie-api-ts-no-const-enum](https://github.com/jbccollins/bungie-api-ts-no-const-enum).
+This project is a fork of [bungie-api-ts](https://github.com/DestinyItemManager/bungie-api-ts).
 The only reason this exists is to change `export const enum` to just `export enum` on [this line](https://github.com/jbccollins/bungie-api-ts-no-const-enum/blob/b29c34a417da0430dcbebea9b9716b9554eae6aa/generator/generate-interfaces.ts#L96).
-You can read more about why exporting a const enum is no bueno in [this github thread](https://github.com/jbccollins/bungie-api-ts-no-const-enum/issues/38#issuecomment-1289923993).

 [This github issue](https://github.com/DestinyItemManager/bungie-api-ts/issues/38) describes why this fork is needed is some cases.